 Assaulting a person

-Burglary in the first degree is a felony and may be punishable by up to life in prison and a $50,000 fine.
+Burglary in the first degree is considered a felony and can be punishable by a $50,000 fine and up to life in prison.

 Second degree house breaking is defined as entering a building, with the exception of a vehicle or a residence, with the intention to commit a crime against a person or the property.
-If you are convicted of second degree burglary, you may face up to ten years in prison and $20,000 in fines.
+If you are convicted of second degree burglary, you could face up to 10 years in prison, along with having to pay $20,000 in fines.

 Residential burglary is very similar to second degree burglary, with the exception that it involves entering or unlawfully remaining in a residence.
 This crime is a felony and is punishable by up to ten years in prison and $20,000 in fines.
 Although residential house breaking and second degree burglary are similar, residential house breaking is considered the more serious crime of the two.

 You may also be charged with manufacturing or possessing burglar tools on top of any burglary charges that you may already face.
-Burglar tools are any tools that could assist you in committing a house breaking, including keys, lock picks, crow bar or other similar items.
+Burglar tools are any tools that could assist you in committing housebreaking, including keys, lock picks, crowbar or other similar items.
 You can only be charged with this crime if it is inferred that the tools in your possession were carried with the intent to commit a burglary.
-If you are convicted of this gross misdemeanor, you may face a fine of $5,000 and up to one year in jail.
+If you happen to be convicted of this gross misdemeanor, you could face up to one year in jail and face a fine of $5,000.

-If you or a loved one has been charged with any form of house breaking, don’t hesitate to contact an experienced Seattle burglary attorney as soon as possible.
+If you or a family member or friend has been charged with any form of house breaking, contact a knowledgeable Seattle burglary attorney promptly.

 Our team of attorneys will thoroughly review the details of your case to devise a sound defense strategy.
-Although the strategy that is chosen will depend heavily on the circumstances of your case, there are a few common defense strategies.
-One of the most common is arguing that you did not have the intent to commit a crime.
-Remember, in order to prove burglary, the prosecution must prove that you had the intent to commit a crime when you entered the building or residence.
+Although the strategy that is chosen will heavily depend on the circumstances of your case, there are a few of the most common types of defense strategies.
+One of the most common is arguing that you didn’t have the intention to commit a crime.
+Remember, in order to prove burglary, the prosecution needs to prove that you had the intent to commit a crime when you entered the building or residence.
 If there is no intent, then the crime of house breaking was not committed.
 Another defense is to argue that you had authorization to enter the property, and therefore did not commit the crime of burglary.

 Our team of knowledgeable attorneys will also work to disprove any evidence that is presented in the case against you.
 Witnesses will be aggressively cross-examined to expose any flaws or inconsistencies in their story.
-Throughout the entire process, our team of attorneys will be by your side to explain the legal options available to you.
-If you have been charged with house breaking, don’t wait to contact an attorney.
+Throughout the entire process, our team of experts will always be by your side to explain the legal options available to you.
+If you have received a charge with house breaking, don’t wait to contact an attorney.